hidao80/UserScript/README.md

 ## [MastodonTimeToAbsolute](./MastodonTimeToAbsolute/README.md)

-Change time to absolute notation UserScript for Mastodon.
+UserScript to add absolute notation to Mastodon's posting time.
+**Please use FediverseTimeToAbsolute as it has stopped updating.**

 [Click to install](https://github.com/hidao80/UserScript/raw/main/MastodonTimeToAbsolute/MastodonTimeToAbsolute.user.js)